XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab9-DockerizingNETCore.md

 This file creates a clean base image, that is based on the runtime only.
 The next stage uses an image with the SDK to build the application.
 It publishes the build and in the final stage it uses the `COPY --from` syntax to only use the putput of the previous stage in your clean base image.
 [Read more about multi-stage builds here](https://docs.docker.com/develop/develop-images/multistage-build/)

-Most noticeably you will see that there is also a new Docker Compose project with the name `docker-compose` has been added.
-It is now your start project for the solution. *(If it's not, make sure to configure it as the startup project.)*
+Most noticeably you will see that a new Docker Compose project with the name `docker-compose` has been added.
+It is now your start project for the solution. *(If it's not, configure it as the startup project.)*

 Compositions are essential to manage the many different combinations of containers, images, run-time details and environmental settings.
 Typically an application consists of multiple running containers.
 Managing each of these individually is both difficult and labor intensive.
 Moreover, it does not define the relationships and dependencies that exist.

 Docker Compose is the tool of choice for this lab to manage compositions of containers in your development environment.
 It allows you to use a command-line interface, similar to the Docker CLI, to interact with compositions defined in a `docker-compose.yml` file.
 There are other tools that allow the creation of compositions, such as the YAML files for Kubernetes.
 You will use Docker Compose in this lab.

 ## <a name="work"></a>Working with compositions and Docker Compose
 To become familiar with Docker Compose and using `docker-compose.exe`, you will first start a container based on a YAML file to compile your code and build container images.
 Create a file named `docker-compose.ci.build.yml` in the root of your solution and add the following content to it:
 ```yaml
 version: '3.6'